 After in-person interviews during a fair it was the #1 question of ALL people who bought VR Oxygen viewer – where to get (good) games?
 Experienced users shared their pains: they couldn't find good content, spent a lot of time searching but were dissapointed when didn't find any good quality games.

 First, I added the links to some selected games with short descriptions.
 During tests it became clear that people want to have more imformation, to preview the game.
-They also asked which game I would recommend etc. So was born an idean to create a video blog.
+They also asked which game I would recommend etc. So was born an idea to create a video blog in order to:

 People ages 17-35, casual gamers, mobile gamers (new targets: 13+)